 - Detection of suspicious activity or criminal hideout

-In emergency situations, call 191 (Toll free for all Networks) or 18555 (Vodafone/MTN Toll free).
+In emergency situations, call 191 (Toll-free for all Networks) or 18555 (Vodafone/MTN Toll-free).
 Make sure you know your location when calling in emergency situations as this is paramount or rather indispensable for a quick police rescue response.
-Also endeavour to provide other necessary information required of you and follow given instructions religiously.
+Also, endeavor to provide other necessary information required of you and follow given instructions religiously.

 In case there is need to contact the IGP or the GPS, you can do so via any of the following contact details: